-Furthermore, you can take a helicopter tour to Everest View Hotel.
+Furthermore, you can take a helicopter tour of the Everest View Hotel.
 If it has to be a trek then it can take 3-4 days to reach there.
 But with the helicopter, you can reach your favorite spot in a few hours.

 If you are FIT and love to travel independently then, you can complete the trek starting with $700.
 Similarly, if you want a high-end trek then it can cross over $4,500.
 If you book the Everest Base Camp Trek package in advance, then the cost will be cheaper.
-So, you can book a trek for Autumn (September, October, and November) in 2022 and the Spring season (March, April, May) in 2023.
+So, you can book a trek for Autumn (September, October, and November) in 2023 and the Spring season (March, April, and May) in 2024.

-Although, the only thing that can ruin your expectation is traffic created by humans.
+However, the only thing that can ruin your expectations is traffic created by humans.
 A large number of trekkers visit the route every year.
 Especially in the Spring and Autumn seasons.
-Mid-November to December (Early winter) is the best time to escape the crowd while the trekkers are less.
+Mid-November to December (Early winter) is the best time to escape the crowd while the trekkers are fewer.

 Overall, Human traffic jams cannot stop visiting this beautiful destination.
 Have you ever considered visiting Everest Base Camp, give it a shot.
 It can be your lifetime experience.

 We have talked about the detailed guidelines of the Everest base camp trek along with some tips.
 We tried to make it short and include all the necessary information you are trying to search for.
 Hope our guideline was helpful to you.
 Let us know your opinion.